 GeneCards Summary for TAT Gene

 TAT (Tyrosine Aminotransferase) is a Protein Coding gene.
 Diseases associated with TAT include Tyrosinemia, Type Ii and Tyrosinemia.
-Among its related pathways are Phenylalanine metabolism and Biosynthesis of cofactors.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Phenylalanine metabolism.
 Gene Ontology (GO) annotations related to this gene include pyridoxal phosphate binding and amino acid binding.
 An important paralog of this gene is ENSG00000286112.